-Quality assurance Quality assurance of traineeships
+Quality assurance of traineeships

 Quality assurance of programmes under Youth Guarantee

-- to determine the quality of the content of the vocational training;
+- to determine the quality of the content of the vocational training

-- to examine familiarity with the objectives of vocational training;
+- to examine familiarity with the objectives of vocational training

-- to evaluate the quality of the implementation of the vocational training programme;
+- to evaluate the quality of the implementation of the vocational training programme

-- to examine experiences related to the adoption of programmes (knowledge transfer, adoption of professional competencies);
+- to examine experiences related to the adoption of programmes (knowledge transfer, adoption of professional competencies)

-- to determine the familiarity/knowledge of the contents and objectives of the vocational training programme by the user;
+- to determine the familiarity/knowledge of the contents and objectives of the vocational training programme by the user

-- to evaluate the satisfaction with the aspects of defining and implementing the vocational training programme;
+- to evaluate the satisfaction with the aspects of defining and implementing the vocational training programme

-- to examine the circumstances of entry/decision on entry into the measure;
+- to examine the circumstances of entry/decision on entry into the measure

-- to determine the expected objectives of applying vocational training programmes in the context of occupation/profession;
+- to determine the expected objectives of applying vocational training programmes in the context of occupation/profession

-- to identify the factors of favourable outcomes;
+- to identify the factors of favourable outcomes

-Evaluation of the Youth Employment Initiative under the Operational Programme Efficient Human Resources 2014-2020 (OPEHR) (2015) was coordinated by the Ministry of Labour and Pension System (MLPS) and conducted by the ECORYS Croatia.
-The overall objective of the evaluation was to evaluate the impact of planned activities in the context of the sustainable integration of the NEET1 young people into the labour market.
-The evaluation indicators are linked to the degree of relevance and justification, consistency and internal coherence, effectiveness, external coherence and effectiveness.
+Evaluation of the Youth Employment Initiative under the ‘Efficient Human Resources’ Operational Programme 2014-2020 was coordinated by the MLPSFSP and conducted by the ECORYS Croatia.
+The overall objective of the evaluation was to assess the impact of planned activities in the context of the sustainable integration of young people not in education, employment, or training (NEET status) into the labour market.
+The evaluation indicators are linked to the degree of relevance and justification, consistency and internal coherence, effectiveness, external coherence, and effectiveness.
 The interviews with the users of vocational training have also been conducted as part of the evaluation.

-Evaluation of occupational training implementation was conducted by the Croatian Youth Network 2016.
-This evaluation, along with the numerical indicators of implementation and characteristics of the beneficiaries, included the assessment of the effect on employment (12 months employment after expiry of the measure) and the structural and financial aspects of the YG implementation.
+The CYN conducted an evaluation of occupational training implementation and indicated problems in 2016 and 2017.
+The evaluation, along with the numerical indicators of implementation and characteristics of the beneficiaries, assessed the impact on employment (12 months employment after the measure’s expiration) and the structural and financial aspects of YG implementation.